netscaler/ADM-StyleBooks/CONTRIBUTING.md

 2. Update the README.md with the purpose of this StyleBook, and details of what configuration objects each StyleBook file creates.
 3. Specify the MAS version and the NetScaler version that this StyleBook has been tested on.
 4. If this is based on an existing StyleBook, specify the original StyleBook and what changes you made to it.
+5. Include a display-name and description attributes in your StyleBook.
+6. Ensure that your StyleBook follows the same style, naming conventions and formatting as Citrix Default StyleBooks.
 ## Code of Conduct

 ### Our Pledge